 The Criminal Law Clinic is a unique opportunity for students who have determined that they are serious about criminal law as a career.
 The clinic is taught by prosecutors and defense attorneys, all of whom are leading practitioners in the Vermont criminal law bar and members of the VLS criminal law faculty: Professors

-For more information, you may also contact
+For more information or to inquire about the application process, you may also contact

 Margaret Martin Barry, Associate Dean of Clinical and Experiential Programs.